zeycan1/gnoland-check-peers/README.md

 This explorer was built for Gno.land Testnet13.
 As the network is now inactive, the data panels show 0/NaN.
-The repository remains as an open-source reference for automated node tracking via GitHub Actions.
+The repository remains as an open-source reference for automated node tracking via GitHub Actions